 Howlett, A. (2008) Setting the standard: Fire Protection and the P&MTT, Running Journal, Tramway Museum Society of Victoria

-Jones, R. (2008) James Henry Harvey: a motormans Gallipoli journey, Friends of Hawthorn Tram Depot
+Jones, R. (2008) James Henry Harvey: a motormans Gallipoli journey, Melbourne Tram Museum

 Kings, K.S. and Richardson, J. (1965) Destination Eaglehawk, Traction Publications